Larry Day: Late career

-During the 1980s, Day received numerous honors and awards.
-These included the Temple University General Alumni Association Certificate of Honor for Contributions to His Profession (1980), the Hazlett Memorial Award for Excellence in the Arts from the Pennsylvania Governor's Office and a Citation for Excellence from the Pennsylvania House of Representatives (both 1982), a grant from the Ingram Merrill Foundation (1984), and both the Penny McCall Foundation Grant and the Mayor's Award for Contributions to the Cultural Life of the City of Philadelphia (1988).
 Day continued to exhibit widely during the 1980s including Perspectives on Contemporary American Realism: Works of Art on Paper from the Collection of Jalane and Richard Davidson (1982–1983) at the Pennsylvania Academy of the Fine Arts and the Art Institute of Chicago; the Annual Exhibition of the American Academy of Arts and Letters (1984); and American Drawings: Realism/Idealism at the Boca Raton Museum of Art (1987).
 He represented Maryland in the two-year traveling National Invitational Drawing Exhibition, which featured one artist from each of the 50 U.S. states.

-In 1990, Day received the Oscar Williams and Gene Derwood Award for excellence among poets and artists, and in 1993, he was awarded a grant from the Richard Florsheim Art Fund to support a catalog for his 1994 traveling solo exhibition Tempi del Giorno: Eighteen Drawings by Larry Day now in the collection of the Philadelphia Museum of Art, shown at venues throughout the Mid-Atlantic and Midwest.
-He was named to the 100 Club of distinguished alumni of Cheltenham High School.
+In 1993, Day was awarded a grant from the Richard Florsheim Art Fund to support a catalog for his 1994 traveling solo exhibition Tempi del Giorno: Eighteen Drawings by Larry Day now in the collection of the Philadelphia Museum of Art, shown at venues throughout the Mid-Atlantic and Midwest.
 In September 1990, he received a request from the National Portrait Gallery in Washington, D.C., for slides of his work, to which he replied that he did not consider himself a portrait painter and was not interested in “doing anything in the vein.”

 Day remained active as an educator during these last decades.
+Dedicated to teaching, Day become known as “the Dean of Philadelphia painters”.
 He intermittently served as a senior critic at the University of Pennsylvania Graduate School of Fine Arts (1980–1989), taught summer classes and gave critiques at Queens College, and led critiques at the Pennsylvania Academy of the Fine Arts.
 He was a visiting scholar at Western Carolina University in 1992 and a visiting critic at Knox College in Galesburg, Illinois, in 1996.
 Although he retired from the University of the Arts in 1988, he continued to lecture there periodically through 1996.
-In 1988, the Larry Day Scholarship Award in Painting was established for a promising student at the school.

-From 1988 to 1992, Day attended reunions of his World War II unit, the 506th Antiaircraft Artillery Gun Battalion, held in Lancaster, PA (1988), Marietta, OH (1989), Cumberland, MD (1990), Erie, PA (1991), and Hagerstown, MD (1992), and became involved with memories of the war.
-These led to a radical change in his works on paper, which took on a strange surrealist memory focus.
+His work and teaching inspired other artists including Peter Paone, Eileen Neff, Joe Fyfe, and Sidney Goodman.